Like every other category in your life, gifts need to be budgeted for too.

-Whether it’s those little expenses here and there for office baby showers and kids’ birthday parties or big purchases for birthdays and holidays, gift giving can really throw off your budget if you’re not prepared.
+Whether it’s those little expenses here and there for office baby showers and kids’ birthday parties or big purchases for birthdays and holidays, gift-giving can really throw off your budget if you’re not prepared.

-How to Set a Gift Giving Budget for Your Family
+How To Set a Gift-giving Budget for Your Family

 Where is the money for gift giving currently coming from?
-Do you have room in your budget to allocate to giving gifts or do you have to get another source of income to pay for them?
-The actual amount you budget is going to depend on a lot of things, but you still need money to budget with.
+Do you have room in your budget to allocate to giving gifts, or do you have to get another source of income to pay for them?
+The actual amount you budget will depend on many things, but you still need money to budget.

 Who does your family shop for over the course of a year?
-Make sure to list individual family members (mom, dad, kids, grandparents, etc) and then general categories like teachers’ gifts, birthday parties, work-related, and so on.
+Make sure to list individual family members (mom, dad, kids, grandparents, etc.) and then general categories like teachers’ gifts, birthday parties, work-related, and so on.

 If you don’t have actual information, do your best to guesstimate rough amounts.
 It’s not as accurate, but it will still help you get a general idea of how to set your budget categories up later.

 A note on non-gifts as gifts.
 Many families, especially parents, will give gifts for holidays that are not really gifts at all.
 A great example of this is clothes, toiletries, and other personal care items that otherwise would still be necessary.
 Consider moving these costs to their appropriate household budget category, or at least keep them in mind when setting your gift-giving budget.

 3. Give Your Numbers a Good, Hard Look

 It might be stressful, but you must consider your spending.
 Does it line up with the amount of money your budget allows for giving gifts?
 If it does, you’re doing great, and this is going to be really easy.
 But for most people, it probably doesn’t align with what you should (or at least think you should) be spending on gifts.